SML0127/pse-master-Dockerfile/set_up_guideline.md

 - grant select,usage,update on all sequences in schema public to pse;
 - grant execute on all functions in schema public to pse; grant references, trigger on all tables in schema public to pse;
 - grant create on schema public to pse; grant usage on schema public to pse;
-- ALTER USER pse WITH PASSWORD 'pse';
+- alter user pse with password 'pse';
-- CREATE ROLE postgres WITH SUPERUSER
+- create role postgres with superuser

 Create tables in pse database
 - psql < pse_database.schema